 - wide dissemination through cultural events and digital uses.

-The laboratory Mémoire Lab'Africa will allow the creation of a fresco on the memory of slavery in the Gulf of Guinea in all partner countries of Urban Cult Lab’Africa:
+The laboratory Mémoire Lab'Africa will allow the creation of a digital fresco on the memory of slavery in the Gulf of Guinea in all partner countries of Urban Cult Lab’Africa, including:

 - Digital, audio and video recording of testimonies from historians to understand the history of slavery the Gulf of Guinea;